 Our 2022-2023 Board of Directors

 Jeanne is the founder of Blooming Boulevards.
 A professional visual artist and photographer with an Honors BFA, she taught visual arts for 21 years at the Etobicoke School of the Arts, was a founding Director of Artspace and a Program Advisor for the Ontario College of Art and Design and Sheridan College.
 Jeanne is a Mississauga Master Gardener and a Director of the Cloverleaf Garden Club.
 She focuses on environmental conservation, specializing in native plants, woodland restoration and naturalized landscaping.
-She is the recipient of two Awards of Merit and an Environmental Awareness Award from the Credit Valley Conservation Authority, served for two years on former Mississauga Mayor McCallion’s Cooksville Creek Task Force.
-In 2015 she initiated an amendment to Mississauga’s Encroachment By-Law, allowing residents to create boulevard gardens.
+She is the recipient of two Awards of Merit and an Environmental Awareness Award from the Credit Valley Conservation Authority and served for two years on former Mississauga Mayor McCallion’s Cooksville Creek Task Force.
+In 2015 she initiated an amendment to Mississauga’s Encroachment By-Law, permitting residents to create boulevard gardens.
 Gardening is Jeanne’s joy and passion, but more than that, she is a deeply committed advocate for environmentally sustainable horticultural practices.

 Mary Jean Kucerak